oospakooysa/period_doubling/_posts/2025-09-26-period-doubling-writeup.md

 With linear motion understood, I increased forcing strength.
 The result was **period doubling**:

-- At low forcing: period-1 oscillations.
+- At low forcing: period-1 oscillations
 - Increasing forcing: period-2, period-4 …
-- Eventually, a cascade into chaos.
+- Eventually, a cascade into chaos

 ## 3.1 From Periodic to Chaotic

 Start with a driven nonlinear oscillator.
 At low forcing amplitudes, the response is **period-1**: one oscillation per drive cycle.

 As the forcing increases, the system undergoes a **bifurcation**: it flips into a **period-2 orbit**, repeating only every two drive cycles.

 This repeats — period-4, period-8 — until the system is no longer periodic at all.
 The pattern of doubling converges to a universal constant, the **Feigenbaum constant $\delta \approx 4.669$**:

 $\delta = \lim_{n \to \infty} \frac{f_{n} - f_{n-1}}{f_{n+1} - f_{n}}$